7 elements for building a successful strategy

 - Transform means changing what you’re doing completely.
 This means investment in absolutely new ideas, disruptive innovations, or other areas which were not explored before.

-The CEO must be able to manage their time effectively and carve out time to work with senior management on strategic planning and adjustment.
-They can’t be bogged down by day-to-day tasks and need to be able to take a step back and look at the big picture.
+The CEO needs to be a good time manager and take the time to work with management on strategic planning and direction.
+They need to be able to step back and look at the big picture and not get bogged down in day-to-day tasks.

-Management should have a time distribution between Survive, Expand and Transform strategy development.
-In particular, management must spend 60% of their time on Survive activities, 20% of their time on Expand activities, and 20% of their time on Transform activities.
-This will help ensure that the organization can develop and implement a successful strategy.
+Management should devote time to developing the Survive, Expand and Transform strategy.
+This means that management should spend 60% of their time on Survive activities, 20% of their time on Expand activities and 20% of their time on Transform activities.
+This will ensure that the organisation can develop and implement a successful strategy.

 Conclusion

-Developing a strategy is essential for any company, but it’s not enough to simply create one and put it on the shelf.
-Strategies need to be managed, and CEOs and top-management need to pay a lot of attention to the alignment of attention and resources to the SET-Areas Survive, Expand and Transform.
-But without a clear vision, mission, status-quo assessment and comprehensive goals, it will be a challenge to create a successful strategy.
+Developing a strategy is essential for any business, but it’s not enough to simply create one and put it on the shelf.
+Strategies need to be managed, and CEOs and top management need to pay close attention to focusing attention and resources on the SET areas of Survive, Expand and Transform.
+But without a clear vision, mission, status quo assessment and comprehensive goals, it will be a challenge to create a successful strategy.

-Only when you have all elements and challenge them constantly, then can you ensure that your company is moving in the right direction and achieving its goals.
+Only by having all the elements in place and constantly challenging them can you ensure that your business is moving in the right direction and achieving its goals.

 Author: Benjamin Talin, CEO of MoreThanDigital